cesar-rgon/simple-kf2-server-launcher/README.md

 * _Takeover_: If this check is enabled other people can takeover the server, that means, change the password, change other configurations and take the control of the server.

-* _Ports_: Ports are optional.
-You need to open ports in your router and firewall.
-If more than one server is launched, ports must be different between them (one configuration per profile).

-* _Custom parameters_: This field is optional.
-It defines additional parameters.
-The format must be: [?]parameter1=value1?parameter2=value2?...?parameterN=valueN

-  [?] means: optionally you can start parameters by "?"

 * _URL image server_: This field is optional.
 This link must return an uploaded image to internet and it will be used as the welcome image in your Killing Floor 2 server.
 Format and resolution must be PNG 512x256 pixels.

 * _Your clan_: This field is optional.